Television's Most Infamous Hack Is Still a Mystery 30 Years Later - Slashdot

 Or they just resisted the urge to brag about their hack on the Internet.
 Wonder why that is.

+Not really a hack per se (but phreak as fuck).
+They just overpowered the uplink to the transmitter with their own signal.
+Back in the 80s no one bothered with spread specrtum or encryption or any of that crap.
+No one would build a microwave transmitter in their garage and then use brute force and ignorance to overpower competing signals....

+I've heard semi-credible reports it was a pair of brothers known to area phreakers of the day.

-In other news (Score:4, Informative)
+In other news (Score:5, Insightful)

 Re: (Score:2)